-“What are NFTs?”
+“What is an NFT?”
 It’s a question that’s been flooding Google’s search engine as people try to make sense of the trending buzzword.
 NFT stands for non-fungible token, but what does that even mean?
 Well, before I can explain what “non-fungible” means, let’s dive into the definition of fungible.

 “Fungible” describes a good that can be easily swapped for another good within the same asset class.
 For example, if I swap your $100 for my five $20 bills, you likely won’t say, “Hey, that’s not fair!” because they have the same value.
 As such, the US dollar is fungible.
 Cryptocurrencies like Dogecoin and Ethereum are fungible as well — you can easily exchange one Bitcoin for another without stepping on any toes.